mcc-us/bookkeeping/_pages/1-glossary.md

 93. *Prepaid Expenses*: Expenses that are paid in advance but have not been used or consumed.
 Think: rent or insurance.

 94. *Principal*: The amount, typically of a loan

+95. *Plant, property and equipment* - Property that will be used in the business for longer than one year.

 95. *Posting*: Transferring recorded transactions from the journal to individual accounts in the  ledger. **Posting = transfers data from journal to ledger**.